-There are a couple of possibilities that may explain the rationalization element of the fraud triangle.
+A couple of possibilities may explain the rationalization element of the fraud triangle.
 First, since many of the clients were expatriates working outside the United States, there may have been rationalization on the part of Hammond and FCS that it was okay to sell them high-yield investment schemes because they couldn't follow the stock market on a daily basis.
 The second possibility is that Hammond knew that the accounts were or might be misleading, false, or deceptive.
 Although he may have thought this, if the other two factors are present, it is easy to rationalize that even though they may be false, they also may be real or genuine.
 Instead of looking at the situation objectively, he probably rationalized the possibility of it being a legitimate opportunity.

-- 1. Reasons why Len should pursue prosecution: - Prosecution sets precedence within the company that fraud will not be tolerated. - Prosecution brings about justice. - Prosecution may result in recovery of stolen funds because of ordered restitution payments. - Prosecution will help prevent dishonest employees from defrauding other organizations. - 2.
-Reasons Len might not want to pursue prosecution are: - Fear that negative publicity will hurt the image of the CPA firm. - He might feel badly for the employee or his family. - He doesn't want to accept responsibility for the lax internal controls that existed in his firm.

-3. Prosecution is probably more beneficial in deterring future fraudulent activities within the firm.
+- 1. Reasons why Len should pursue prosecution: - a.
+Prosecution sets precedence within the company that fraud will not be tolerated. - b.
+Prosecution brings about justice. - c.
+Prosecution may result in recovery of stolen funds because of ordered restitution payments.

+- d.
+Prosecution will help prevent dishonest employees from defrauding other organizations. - 2.
+Reasons Len might not want to pursue prosecution are: - a.
+Fear that negative publicity will hurt the image of the CPA firm. - b.
+He might feel badly for the employee or his family. - c.
+He doesn't want to accept responsibility for the lax internal controls that existed in his firm. - 3.
+Answers may vary.
+However, prosecution is probably more beneficial in deterring future fraudulent activities within the firm.
-1. Yes, it is a fraud to charge the company for personal lunches that you submit as business expenses.
-Fraud is often defined by the rules of an organization, and charging the company for personal expenses is intentionally not following the rules.

-2. In this example, all three elements of fraud may be present: pressure, opportunity, and rationalization.
+- 1. Yes, it is a fraud to charge the company for personal lunches that you submit as business expenses.
+Fraud is often defined by the rules of an organization, and charging the company for personal expenses is intentionally not following the rules. - 2.
+In this example, all three elements of fraud may be present: pressure, opportunity, and rationalization.
 The opportunity to commit fraud is high, and certainly rationalization is present.
-It is difficult from the limited facts to know whether a pressure is present.

-3. How one responds to the mentor is a subjective answer.
+It is difficult from the limited facts to know whether a pressure is present. - 3.
+How one responds to the mentor is a subjective answer.
 If the new employee was aware that such charges represented fraud, she should decline to participate and let the mentor know that she does not agree with charging lunches against company policy.
 Additional steps could be taken to notify supervisors and suggest that they further educate company personnel regarding company policies.

-1. Opportunity and pressure are both present in this case.
+- 1. Opportunity and pressure are both present in this case.
 Although the owner of the store maintains close relationships with employees, controls are minimal, and should an employee choose to be dishonest (as this example illustrates), he or she would have ample opportunity to steal.
-The third ingredient for fraud to occur is rationalization, and given the high pressure and opportunity, rationalization only needs to be moderate in this case.

-2. This fraud might have been detected earlier by implementing basic cash accounting and reconciliation techniques-independent checks on register totals, two employees always being present to count cash, periodic employee rotations and vacations, and basic analytic reviews.

-3. In the future, you should be more concerned with internal controls, potentially implementing better computer systems, and possibly even surveillance cameras.
+The third ingredient for fraud to occur is rationalization, and given the high pressure and opportunity, rationalization only needs to be low to moderate in this case. - 2.
+This fraud might have been detected earlier by implementing basic cash accounting and reconciliation techniques-separate employee ID numbers to log into registers, independent checks on register totals, two employees always being present to count cash, periodic employee rotations and vacations, and basic analytic reviews. - 3.
+In the future, you should be more concerned with internal controls, greater emphasis on segregation of duties, potentially implementing better computer systems and login authorizations, and possibly even surveillance cameras.